senemaktas/senemaktas.github.io/_pages/Publications.md

 - [Publication](https://www.researchgate.net/publication/352934838_BEAT_ESTIMATION_FROM_MUSICIAN_VISUAL_CUES)
 - <h4> Explanation: </h4>
-<p style="text-align:right"> This paper aims to discover a robust technique that can identify musical phases (beats) through
+<p style="text-align:justify"> This paper aims to discover a robust technique that can identify musical phases (beats) through
 visual cues derived from a musician’s body movements captured through camera sensors.A multi-instrumental dataset was used to carry out a comparative study of two different approaches: (a) motiongram, and (b) pose estimation, to detect phase from body sway. </p>